 I learned I am a nice person.
 Before working with my counsellor I didn’t think I was a nice person, but after working with her I started to feel like I was.

 The Youth Mental Health Court Worker Program (YMHCW) serves youth who have been charged and are required to appear at court.
 It is for youth in trouble with the law who need special supports or services.
 We work with the courts to develop a creative, individual plan focusing on mental health and substance needs and the behaviour that led to the young person getting into conflict with the law.

-The Toronto Mental Health Collaborative (THMC) is a partnership with Central Toronto Youth Services (CTYS) and offers specialized assessment and counselling support to youth who are working with the YMHCW program or a Probation Officer.
-The TMHC offers quick access to services such as mental health assessments, psychoeducational assessment to help you understand your learning style and needs, psychiatric assessment and brief counselling (8-10 sessions).
+The YJ Mental Health Access is a partnership with Central Toronto Youth Services (CTYS) and offers specialized assessment and counselling support to youth who are working with the YMHCW program or a Probation Officer.
+The YJ Mental Health Access offers quick access to services such as mental health assessments, psychoeducational assessment to help you understand your learning style and needs, psychiatric assessment and brief counselling (8-10 sessions).

 TPYS also operates two residences geared to the needs of young males involved in the youth criminal justice system who have been detained and need to spend time in open custody or detention.
 These are specialized residential treatment programs, including counselling, for young males living with mental health or addiction issues.
 When you are a resident in one of these homes, Turning Point staff will work with you to develop a plan that reflects your needs, strengths, and the factors that could cause you to reoffend.

 For any questions or to get started, call our Intake Co-ordinator at 416-925-9250, ext.
 224. They will tell you about all your options.